xreic/hrla31-react-review/README.md

 ## Exercise 3: Passing Props into A Functional Component

 * Pass your first and last name down as props to your component from index.jsx

+## Exercise 4: Refactoring a Functional Component to a Stateful Component

+* Refactor your functional component into a stateful class component